Interactions of pre- and postselected quantum particles: The Concept of Presence of a Pre- and Postselected Particle

 In interferometric scenarios such as~\cite{Danan} the particle enters a set of possible interferometric paths or ``arms'' it can traverse.
 The preselection corresponds to a particle entering a particular input port of the interferometer, so the preselected state is a superposition of localized wavepackets in different arms of the interferometer.
 The postselection corresponds to a particular output port that specifies only the ``arm'' degree of freedom of the particle.
 The general pre- and postselection states are

 where $|X_k\rangle$ signify arm $k$ of the interferometer at a particular time.

+The presence in a particular location at a particular time is characterized by the trace left in this space-time region.
+This trace includes the change of the local quantum state in this region and the change of the state of the non-path degrees of freedom of the particle during this short time.
+To analyze the presence in a particular arm $X_k=A$ of the interferometer we consider one such coupling in arm $A$ for a short time $\tau$ (which will be taken to a vanishing limit) with coupling strength $g$:
-We analyze the presence in arm $A$ of the interferometer.
-To this end, we consider a coupling for a short time $\tau$ (which will be taken to a vanishing limit), somewhere along that arm, see Fig.~\ref{setup}.
-To evaluate the presence of the particle for various pre- and postselected states, it is necessary to characterize the reference trace left by a well-localized particle.
-We signify the quantum state of the undisturbed local environment and all degrees of freedom of the particle, except the arm degree of freedom, as $|\Phi\rangle$.
-In the reference case, the particle is forced to go through arm $A$, Fig.~\ref{setup}b.
-The interaction in arm $A$

-with coupling strength $g$, is switched on for a time $\tau$.
-After the interaction, in the limit of small $\tau$, we obtain the reference state corresponding to the standard presence of the particle in $A$, corresponding to the eigenvalue ${\mathbf{P}_A}=1$,
+We assume that the effect of interactions of the particle in other arms during this short time can be neglected.

+To evaluate the presence of the particle for various pre- and postselected states based on the trace it left, it is necessary to characterize the reference trace left by a well-localized particle, Fig.~\ref{setup}a.
+We signify the quantum state of the local environment and all degrees of freedom of the particle, except the arm degree of freedom, before the interaction, as $|\Phi\rangle$.
+After the interaction (\ref{coup}), in the limit of small $\tau$, we obtain the reference state corresponding to the eigenvalue ${\mathbf{P}_A}=1$, the standard presence of the particle: